Oatlands House, Parramatta 1833-40

 2. Percy Simpson, 2000, Two thousand acres, Lake Macquarie, parish unnamed, commencing at the south extreme of the western boundary line at Dory Creek, and bounded on the west by a north line of 137 chains and 50 links on the north by an east line of 176 chains to a salt-water creek, and by that creek to the waters of Lake Macquarie ; on the east by the waters of Lake Macquarie southerly to the mouth of Dory Creek ; and on the south by Dory Creek upwards to the south extreme of the west boundary line.
 Promised by Sir Thomas Brisbane, 20th September, 1825, as an additional grant, and confirmed by Sir Richard Bourke 31st October, 1837.
 Quit-rent £16 13s.
 4d. sterling, commencing 1st January, 1838.

-* 13 December - the Sydney papers Sydney Gazette (15) and The Monitor (17th) report the death of Torquil Adolphus Simpson:
+* 13 December - the Sydney papers Sydney Gazette (15) and The Monitor (17th) report on the death of Torquil Adolphus Simpson:

 Died, On Thursday morning, the 13th inst., at Oatlands, near Parramatta, of influenza, Torquil Adolphus, eldest son of Percy Simpson, Esq., aged 18 years.